 This starter DSLR is an amazing option for the loyal Nikon user on a budget, as it’s an older model that has been priced down.
 Retailing at around $400, this entry-level DSLR has a lot of the same specs as the newer Nikon D3400, but is often sold for a bit cheaper.
 It has a range of good features for a new shooter, including single shot autofocus and long battery life.
 You can take sharp images with this entry-level DSLR—and still have some money left over for accessories.

 Perhaps the only downside to this DSLR for beginners is its lack of connectivity.
-To transfer images to your smartphone or computer—and then upload to your online portfolio—you will need to buy a Nikon plug-in Wi-Fi adapter.
+To transfer images to your smartphone or computer—and then upload to your online portfolio website—you will need to buy a Nikon plug-in Wi-Fi adapter.
 However, these adapters are on the cheaper side and this extra step won’t seem like much with the amount you will be saving on this quality starter DSLR.

 The Best Pentax Entry-Level DSLRs